Permaculture Design Certification Courses

 The Two-Week Intensive PDC

-provides an immersion experience, where participants learn and live permaculture at Commonweal Garden for a 14-day period.
+provides an immersion experience, where participants learn and live permaculture for a 14-day period.
 Living in community, sharing incredible and nourishing meals, and spending nights by the campfire fosters a creative, fun-loving culture to learn within.
 Find out more.

 As a participant in either format, you will learn how to identify patterns in nature, deepen your observational skills and nature connection, and learn how to apply the principles of permaculture to create healthy, integrated living systems.